Dragon Ball Daima: Release

 Dragon Ball Daima had its world premiere at Tokyo Big Sight on October 6, 2024, during the Dragon Ball Daimatsuri event, which commemorated the 40th anniversary of the original manga series.
 The first episode was screened three times throughout the day, with cast members in attendance during the first two.
-The series began its television broadcast on Fuji TV on October 11, 2024, and continued to air on Fridays at 11:40 p.m.
+The series began its broadcast in Japan on Fuji Television and its FNS affiliates on October 11, 2024, and continued to air on Fridays at 11:40 p.m.
 The first episode is ten minutes longer than normal.
 The anime ended with its 20th episode on February 28, 2025.
-The entire series was released on home video in DVD or Blu-ray box sets on July 2, 2025.
+The entire series was released on home video in DVD and Blu-ray box sets on July 2, 2025.

-Crunchyroll began streaming the series worldwide outside of East Asia, Europe and Middle East on October 11, 2024.
+Crunchyroll began streaming the series worldwide outside of East Asia, Europe, and Middle East on October 11, 2024.
+The company would release the series on Blu-ray set in standard and limited editions on March 3, 2026.
+However, on February 7, 2026, it was revealed, via a press release, that the release date for the Blu-ray set was delayed and would be released at a later date; it was released on August 10, 2026.
 Hulu also streamed it on the same day in the United States, while Netflix began streaming it in Asia on October 14, then globally on October 18.
 Toei Animation and Fathom Events screened the English dub of the first three episodes in United States theaters from November 10–12, 2024.
-The English dub premiered on Crunchyroll on January 10, 2025.
-In the United States, the series made its broadcast television premiere on Adult Swim's Toonami programming on June 15, 2025.
+The English dub released on Crunchyroll from January 10 to May 16, 2025.
+In the United States, the series made its broadcast television premiere on Adult Swim's Toonami programming block from June 15 to November 2, 2025.